Posted on Jul. 17, 2013 by VirTra Inc

 Method #4 – Dieter/Hood Drill

 The Dieter Drill, named after it’s, Duane Dieter, is a high stress training method.
 This drill requires the shooter to be blindfolded or hooded.
 The shooter’s stress increases due to the loss of visual feedback.
 The longer an individual is hooded, the greater the stress they feel.
 Uncertainty and apprehension increase the shooter’s stress.
 They do not know what they will face once the hood is removed.
 This reaction can be intensified if peers are allowed to observe.
 When a shooter is blindfolded, a series of targets can be hung down range at varying distances and heights.
 Targets can be representative of shoot and no-shoot situations.
 In addition, the range officer can load dummy rounds or varying numbers of rounds in the shooter’s gun to add additional stress and incorporate failure drills.
 It is important to orient the shooter before removing the hood, and to make sure they understand that in no way are they to violate the 180 rule based on their starting position.
-Initially, this drill can be accomplished with airsoft so that range officers can confidently gauge a shooter’s gun handling skills before giving them a loaded gun.
+Initially, this stress shooting drill can be accomplished with airsoft so that range officers can confidently gauge a shooter’s gun handling skills before giving them a loaded gun.

 Method #5 – Scenario-Based Training